somantics/retrodungeon/README.md

 If you prefer, you can alter the build.sh script to call cargo with the correct backend and let it move the game files for you.

 ## Dependencies
-Femtosvg requires OpenGL2.0.
-Skia may require additional build tools.
+On linux:
+libstdc++ development packages
+fontconfig development packages
+freetype development packages, including for 32bit

 ## Platform support
 Slint boasts support for Windows, linux, mac, and more.

 Tested on linux on both wayland and x11.
-(Manjaro 24, openSuse Leap 15.6, Ubuntu 24.04)
+(Manjaro 24, openSuse Leap 15.6 & Tumbleweed, Ubuntu 24.04)